Mission and Goals

 Goals and Criteria

-The essence of this educational vision and tradition is articulated in the Goals and Criteria of Sacred Heart schools in the United States and Canada.
-This year, Sacred Heart Schools is focusing on Goal IV: Schools of the Sacred Heart commit themselves to educate to the building of community as a Christian value.
+The essence of this educational vision and tradition is articulated in the Goals and Criteria of Sacred Heart Schools in the United States and Canada.
+This year, Sacred Heart Schools is focused on Goal V: Schools of the Sacred Heart commit themselves to educate to personal growth in an atmosphere of wise freedom.

 - Goal I: A personal and active faith in God